USS Liberty incident: U.S. government investigations

 The U.S. Naval Court of Inquiry record contains testimony by Liberty crew members, exhibits of attack damage photographs, and various reports.
 The court concluded that the testimony record revealed "a shallow investigation, plagued by myriad disagreements between the captain and his crew".
 According to the Navy Court of Inquiry's record of proceedings, four days were spent hearing testimony: two days for fourteen survivors of the attack and several U.S. Navy expert witnesses, and two partial days for two expert U.S. Navy witnesses.
 No testimony was heard from Israeli personnel involved.

 The official U.S. records of the Liberty incident were designated top-secret and closed to the general public.
 The U.S. government and Israel jointly stated: "That the Israeli attack upon the USS Liberty had been the result of error, and nothing more."
-Admiral Thomas H. Moorer, Chief of Naval Operations after the Liberty incident, said that he "cannot accept the claim by the Israelis that this was a case of mistaken identity".
+Admiral Thomas H. Moorer, Chief of Naval Operations after the Liberty incident, said that he "never believed [the claim by the Israelis] that the attack on the USS Liberty was a case of mistaken identity".

 The CIA Memoranda consists of two documents: one dated June 13, 1967, and the other dated June 21, 1967.
 The June 13 memorandum is an "account of circumstances of the attack ... compiled from all available sources".
 The June 21 memorandum is a point-by-point analysis of the Israeli inquiry findings of fact.
 It concludes: "The attack was not made in malice toward the U.S. and was by mistake, but the failure of the IDF Headquarters and the attacking aircraft to identify the Liberty and the subsequent attack by torpedo boats were both incongruous and indicative of gross negligence."

 The Clark Clifford report concluded: "The unprovoked attack on the Liberty constitutes a flagrant act of gross negligence for which the Israeli Government should be held completely responsible, and the Israeli military personnel involved should be punished."